 Many sailing clothing manufacturers fit a second, internal cuff on the wrists, which is often elasticated.
 This is because, ideally, no water should enter here even when stretching the arms upwards.
 Check the fit when trying on your sailing jacket.

 A good sailing jacket should have a collar that fits snugly to protect you as much as possible, but should still be comfortable.
-Check the fit of the collar when the hood is tucked in the neck and when the hood is on.
+Check the fit of the collar when the hood is packed away and when it is on.
 When the hood is folded back in the neck, the collar will feel a little tighter.
 Do you feel any chafing or tightness?
 Compare the fit of the collar with the hood up.
 Is the collar still tight enough?
 A fleece lined collar keeps you warm and provides more comfort.

 Try the hood with the jacket on.
 Is it long enough?
 Or maybe too long?
 Turn your head to the side.
 Can you move your head well and see everything, or does the hood get in the way?
 How easy is it to close the hood?
 Can you do it with one hand?
 If you have long hair, remember that if you have plaited hair you may need a longer hood than with loose hair.
 Test both ways.
 With some hoods you can adjust how much they cover the face.

-Sailing clothes are available from many different manufacturers, the best known are GILL, MUSTO & MARINEPOOL.
+Sailing clothes are available from many different manufacturers, the best known are GILL; MUSTO & MARINEPOOL.
 Which brand you choose for your sailing clothing depends primarily on how much money you are prepared to spend.
 Our SEATEC wet gear is manufactured to the highest quality and features everything you need to protect you from all conditions on the water.
 In April 2020, our SEATEC Coastal sailing clothing was awarded the prize for best value for money in tests of sailing clothing for coastal areas by YACHT.
-Well-known manufacturers often offer extra comfort.
+Clothing from well-known manufacturers often excell in terms of comfort.
 They can include details such as intuitively adjustable hoods that can be adjusted with one hand or fleece lined warming pockets.
 In return you may have to spend a little more money on these brand name sailing clothes.

 The water column indicates the water permeability of sailing clothing.
 The higher the value, the thicker the material.
 However, the water column itself is not always reliable, as there are different standards, measuring procedures and test methods for determining it, and test conditions are not the same everywhere.
 For example, not all manufacturers test the maximum limit.
 Furthermore, a high water column makes little difference if the clothing is not made to a high standard and water enters the garment at the zipper or seams.
 Hence, the water column is only an approximate guide and should not be relied upon as a deciding factor when buying a sailing jacket.